Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 ```

 # Java Coding Standards
-* Whenever we are writing java code, it is highly recommended to follow coding standards.
-Whenever we are writing any component, it's name should reflect the purpose of that component (functionality).
+* Whenever we are writing java code, it is *highly recommended to follow coding standards*.
+Whenever we are *writing any component, it's name should reflect the purpose of that component (functionality)*.
-* The main advantage of this approach is readability and maintainability of the code will be improved.
+* The *main advantage* of this approach is *readability and maintainability of the code will be improved*.
 ```java
 class A{
     public int m1(int x, int y){